UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

 **HINT**: One of these approaches uses ROW_NUMBER() and one uses DENSE_RANK().

-Filter the visits to dates before April 29, 2022.

-2. Reverse the numbering of the query so each customer’s most recent visit is labeled 1, then write another query that uses this one as a subquery (or temp table) and filters the results to only the customer’s most recent visit.
+2. Reverse the numbering of the query from a part so each customer’s most recent visit is labeled 1, then write another query that uses this one as a subquery (or temp table) and filters the results to only the customer’s most recent visit.
-**HINT**: Do not use the previous visit dates filter.

 3. Using a COUNT() window function, include a value along with each row of the customer_purchases table that indicates how many different times that customer has purchased that product_id.

-You can make this a running count by including an ORDER BY within the PARTITION BY if desired.
-Filter the visits to dates before April 29, 2022.

 <div align="center">-</div>